 STAG2 Inactivation and Aneuploidy

 One of the most common features that distinguish cancer cells from normal cells is the presence of aneuploidy.
 We have recently discovered a cause of aneuploidy in GBM as well as in several other common human cancers – deletions, somatic mutations, and loss of expression of the STAG2 gene (Science 336:1039, 2011).
 Most recently we have discovered that STAG2 is among the most commonly mutated genes in bladder cancer (submitted for publication).
 The STAG2 protein is a key component of the multi-protein cohesin complex which regulates sister chromatid cohesion and helps ensure faithful chromosome segregation during mitosis.
 We are currently performing a variety of studies designed to further define the mechanism through which STAG2 inactivation leads to chromosomal instability, aneuploidy, and cancer.
 The broad goal of this research program is to determine the mechanism through which STAG2 inactivation leads to cellular transformation, making it possible to develop strategies for identifying novel anticancer therapeutics that specifically target aneuploid cells.
-This research is supported by R01CA169345 from the National Cancer Institute.
+This research is supported by R01CA169345 from the National Cancer Institute and an Innovation Award from Alex’s Lemonade Stand Foundation.

 PTEN and Cell Size Control